docker-archive/classicswarm/docs/install-on-aws.md

 5. Install Docker Engine on the instance [using these  instructions](https://docs.docker.com/engine/installation/rhel/#install-with-the-script).

-    >Make sure you use the `sudo usermod -aG docker ec2-user` command mentioned by the command line output, followed by `logout`.
-Then log back in and test your D.
+    Use the `sudo usermod -aG docker ec2-user` command mentioned by the command line output, followed by `logout`.
+    > If your Swarm is going to use TLS authentication, you can set up TLS now before creating the AMI image.
+If you're using self-signed certificates, you can add one to the instance now.

-6. Now, create an AMI image of your instance.
+6. Create an AMI image of your instance named something like "AL-AMI running Docker Engine 1.10".

     ![Create image of EC2 instance](/images/create-image.png)

-    Name it something like "AL-AMI running Docker Engine 1.10".

 ## Create two instances for Swarm managers

 In the EC2 Dashboard, click *Launch Instance*.

 For *Step 1.
-Choose AMI Image*,  click the tab for *My AMIs*, and select your "AL-AMI running Docker Engine".
+Choose AMI Image*,  click the tab for *My AMIs*, and select your AMI, "AL-AMI running Docker Engine".

 ![My AMIs Docker Engine](/images/my-amis-select-alami-docker-engine.png)